Primary care in a comprehensive, clinically integrated safety net

 - Collaboration and innovation with other departments, specialties, organizations, and of course our communities.

-The Department’s vision is inspired by the aligned strategic objectives for CCHHS over the next three years:
+The Department’s vision is inspired by the aligned strategic objectives for CCH over the next three years:

 - Achieve Health Equity